felipe16030/LoxInterpreter/Chapter6.md

 primary -> NUMBER | STRING | "true" | "false" | "nil" | "(" expression ")" ;
 // highest precedence
 ```

+### Recursive Descent Parsing

+Simplest way to build a parser and doesn't require using complex parsing tools.
+These parsers are fast, robuts,
+and support strong error handling.

+It starts from the top outtermost grammar rule (expression) and matches downward.

+Therefore, the parser is a literal translation of a grammar's rules straight into imperative code.